pierreavn/angular-tabler-icons/README.md

   imports: [
     TablerIconsModule.pick(TablerIcons, {

-      // Ignore warnings, such as "Tabler Icon not found"
+      // Ignore warnings, such as "Tabler Icon not found", for example:
+      //   ignoreWarnings: environment.production,
       ignoreWarnings: true,
-      ignoreWarnings: environment.production,

     })
   ],